persalys/persalys/README.rst

 Environment variables:

 - PERSALYS_HTML_DOCUMENTATION_PATH: override path to the html documentation
-- PERSALYS_NO_GL: if defined, this disables OpenGL (Paraview widgets) support for troubleshooting
+- PERSALYS_NO_GL: if defined, this disables OpenGL (used for ParaView widgets) support for troubleshooting